Thursday, February 27, 2025

 caused not a powerlessness, but a defiance.

-If circumstances were going to take a whip to me
+If circumstances were going to whip me

 I would be the bravest and strongest and bear my back,